 The MCE has to perform the NotificationRegistration as described above using a MAS connection for each MAS Instance it requires notifications from.
-However, the MSE shall initiate Message Notification Service session only if there is no ongoing Message Notification Service session with the MCE as there shall be only one MNS connection for all MAS Instances (see also 3.1.8).
-The MSE shall terminate Message Notification Service session when MCE sets the SetNotificationRegistration to OFF for all connected MAS instances.
+However, the MSE shall initiate a Message Notification Service connection only if there is no ongoing Message Notification Service connection with the MCE as there shall be only one MNS connection for all MAS Instances (see also 3.1.7.2).
+The MSE shall terminate the Message Notification Service connection when the MCE sets the SetNotificationRegistration to OFF for all connected MAS instances.